 700g thin-skinned new potatoes (Annabelle or Gala)

-8-12 slices of good quality cooked ham (optional)
+8-12 slices of good quality cooked or air-dried ham (optional)

 First prepare your asparagus.
 Peel the spears from below the head all the way to the base.
-(You shouldn’t need to snap the ends off, but it’s advisable if they’re no longer so fresh that they’re wet, slice a small piece off them until they are.
+If the cut ends are no longer so fresh that they’re wet, slice a small piece off them until they are.
 Put the ends and peelings into a wide, shallow pan and cover with water, bring to the boil and leave to simmer for 15 minutes to create a light stock.
-Remove all the bits and discard them before adding the butter, salt and sugar and carefully placing the asparagus into the liquid, ensuring the spears are all submerged.
+Remove all the bits with a slotted spoon and discard them before adding the butter, salt and sugar and carefully placing the asparagus into the liquid, ensuring the spears are all submerged.
 Cook gently for 10-15 minutes, until you can slide a knife easily through the thick end of the spears.
 Gently lift them out of the stock and leave the asparagus in a sieve for a couple of minutes to let the water drain off it.
 Keep warm until you’re ready with your potatoes and Hollandaise, but make sure they’re not completely covered, otherwise they’ll continue to steam and end up overcooked.

-Wipe any dirt off your potatoes, put them in a pan, cover them with cold water, bring to the boil, add a little salt and leave them to simmer for 15 minutes or until they slide off a sharp knife when you prod them.
+Wipe any dirt off your potatoes, put them in a pan, cover them with cold water, bring to the boil, add a little salt and leave them to simmer for 15-20 minutes or until they slide off a sharp knife when you prod them.